SShayashi/C-Database/README.md

 * Optimization
 * Cache data
-* The program is allow to type `select column1,column2,..., TABLE_NAME`.
+* The program is allowed to type `select column1,column2,..., TABLE_NAME`.
 * Add some value types.For example `text,char,bool,time...`